kenorb/katacoda-scenarios/corda-ansible-install/step7.md

-We have now installed Corda.
-Now we need to download the _network-root-truststore_ certificate.
+You have now installed Corda.
+Now you need to download the _network-root-truststore_ certificate.

 ## Task